 The construction of the cathedral as we know it today started at the beginning of the 19th century.
 This majestic cathedral integrates part of an older baroque-style church.
 Take a step inside for a quiet pause from the bustle of the city.

 In the area

 The story of the Karolyi Castle began in the 15th century, when the noble family that gave its name to the castle moved to Carei.
 The building was initially designed as a defensive fortress, and nobleman Karolyi Antal turned it into a castle for his family.
 In the interwar period, a part of the castle was used as a sanatorium, while a casino functioned in the other.
 Since the communist period, the castle houses an art museum.

 Located in the village of Sapanta, in nearby Maramures County, the cemetery is known around the world for its colorful tombstones and the funny epitaphs that describe the life of the deceased.
 The cemetery is now an open-air museum, visited by tourists from all over the world who want to see this rather unusual, but definitely interesting place of eternal rest.

 Located in Maramures, very close to Satu Mare, a group of about one hundred wood-built churches stand as testimony to the ancestral traditions and strong beliefs of the area’s inhabitants.
 The exquisitely-built churches date from different periods ranging from the 17th to the 19th centuries.
 Eight of them are classified as UNESCO World Heritage Sites – among them the churches in Rogoz, Budesti, and Barsana are particularly highly regarded by art historians.

 How to get there

-Satu Mare is easily accessible by car, bus, train or airplane.
+Satu Mare is easily accessible by car, bus, train or aeroplane.
 There is a direct train line connecting Satu Mare with Bucharest, but also with Budapest.
-The Satu Mare International Airport is located 13 kilometers south of the city, and has one of the longest concrete runways in the country.
+The Satu Mare International Airport is located 13 south of the city and has one of the longest concrete runways in the country.